twitter/pelikan/README.md

 [Roadmap wiki](https://github.com/twitter/pelikan/wiki/Roadmap).

 If you want to submit a patch, please follow these steps:

-* create an issue
+1. create a new issue
-* fork on github & clone your fork
+2. fork on github & clone your fork
-* create a feature branch on your fork
+3. create a feature branch on your fork
-* push your feature branch
+4. push your feature branch
-* create a pull request, linking the issue
+5. create a pull request linked to the issue

 # Documentation